cyberdelahoz95/blog-entries/angular/basic-concepts.md

 ## Services

-Angular services are used as data providers to modules and components.
+Angular services are used as data providers (get data, set data, subscribe to the data, etc.) to modules and components.
 Services can be created using the CLI command

 ```bash
 ng g s my-awesome-service